Training-Free Acceleration of ViTs with Delayed Spatial Merging: More Experiments

-\textbf{Design Choices.} We also ablate the best similarity heuristic for our framework.
-As shown in \cref{tab:our-heuristic}, K is the best choice, the same as the vanilla ToMe.
-Random selection has the worst accuracy while choosing $X_pre$ and $X_attn$ degrades the throughput.
+\textbf{Heuristics Ablation for DSM.} We ablate the best similarity heuristic for our framework.
+As shown in \cref{tab:our-heuristic}, $K$ is the best choice.
+Random selection has the worst accuracy while choosing any other heuristic leads to a worst accuracy-throughput trade-off.